[X] Close

 Gluten Free Vegan German Chocolate Cupcakes Recipe

 His face became a closed, unreadable mask, his eyes turned cold and hard with just the barest of squints, his mouth was drawn in a firm, straight line and his jaw was set with stubborn determination.
 No, it was not Clint Eastwood in an old spaghetti western; it was my husband when I asked him to taste my vegan, gluten-free cupcakes.
-But being a wife has certain powers, a fact not lost on my husband so with much trepidation he begrudgingly took a small bite.
+But being a wife has certain powers – a fact not lost on my husband.
+So, with much trepidation, he begrudgingly took a small bite.
 Suddenly everything about him changed, his face softened, his eyes shone with joy, “this is one of the best cupcakes I have ever eaten!” he proclaimed.
 Ha!

 I have received many requests for recipes lately for not only gluten-free cupcakes but vegan as well.
 So I looked to Chloe, winner of Cupcake Wars with her vegan cupcakes for a starting point.
 I noticed she used oil and vinegar in her cupcakes which got me thinking, why not try Vegenaise instead?
 Vegenaise is an egg-free, vegan mayo substitute which we have started using at our house since said stubborn husband has high cholesterol (I must point out that for all his hesitation in trying the vegan cupcakes, he absolutely loves Vegenaise).
-This turned out to be stroke of brilliance!
+This turned out to be a stroke of brilliance!
 The cupcakes were moist with a tender crumb and absolutely delicious.

 You may notice the lack of xanthan gum in the following recipe, it’s not a mistake.
 Well actually it was, I intended to add some but forgot.
 Turns out they didn’t need it.
 The cupcakes rose perfectly and did not fall apart or get crumbly.
 I am not sure if the Vegenaise had anything to do with this or not, but I was so happy with the result of these vegan, gluten-free German Chocolate cupcakes, I wouldn’t change a thing.